Benjamin Merrill

 Captain Benjamin Merrill (c.
-1731 – June 19, 1771) was an American military officer, gunsmith and planter who served in the militia of Rowan County, North Carolina.
+1731 – June 19, 1771) was an American Regulator, military officer, gunsmith and planter who served in the militia of Rowan County, North Carolina.
 He sided with the Regulator Movement in North Carolina, and was captured following the Battle of Alamance on May 16, 1771.
 Shortly thereafter, he was executed as a rebel by Governor William Tryon.

 Early life

 Merrill was born c.
 1731 in Hopewell, New Jersey.
 He became a gunsmith and plantation owner.
 His lands included a river with a strong current "...sufficient to power the machinery used in boring out the barrels."
 His residence was located four miles south of Lexington, North Carolina, in what was then Orange County.
 It was reported that Merrill was a deacon of the nearby Jersey church, a Baptist congregation founded around 1755 by settlers from New Jersey.
 He was married to Jemima Smith, daughter of Andrew Smith of Hopewell, and was known to have had eight to ten children.